Somali court sends alleged rape victim and journalist to jail

 For two decades the Horn of Africa state has been plagued by civil war, anarchy and Islamist insurgencies.
 However, September’s peaceful elections, the first since military dictator Mohamed Siad Barre was overthrown by warlords in 1991, were welcomed as the dawn of a new era.

-Additional reporting by Abdi Shekh and Paul Eckert in Washington; Writing by Drazen Jorgic; Editing by Richard Lough and Andrew Roche.
-Desking by Christopher Wilson
+Additional reporting by Abdi Shekh; Writing by Drazen Jorgic; Editing by Richard Lough and Andrew Roche